 A Comprehensive Guide to Next-Level Document Management

-How many documents do you view in the course of a business day?
-From payroll records to spec data and customer files to marketing materials, the business world is awash in paper and digital records.
+How many documents do you view in a business day?
+From payroll records and spec data to customer files and marketing materials, the business world is awash in a mix of paper and digital records.
 The challenge for organizations is to unlock the power of the data those records contain.

 The right document management system (DMS) can make sense of the chaos and provide your organization with the information it needs to make sound business decisions that drive current and future growth.

-- Enriches your data with AI and machine learning functionality.
+• Enrich your data with artificial intelligence (AI) and machine learning functionality.

 How Document Management Systems Work

-If you are imagining a DMS as nothing more than a digital version of your legacy paper files, think again.
-A modern DMS is much more than an electronic filing cabinet.
-It is capable of housing, classifying, and indexing mountains of data.
-Organizations with well-designed, cloud-based document management systems can add to their own, cloud-based instance any digital files they may have created or located across multiple cloud-based applications (such as Dropbox and Google Drive), scan paper files (either typed or hand-written) into the system as needed, and even include audio and video files into the mix.
+If you're imagining a DMS as nothing more than a digital version of your legacy paper files, think again.
+A modern DMS is much more than an electronic filing cabinet; it's capable of housing, classifying, and indexing mountains of data.
+Organizations with well-designed, cloud-based document management systems can add any digital files they may have created to their cloud-based instance or locate those files across multiple cloud-based applications (such as Dropbox and Google Drive).
+They can also scan paper files (either typed or hand-written) into the system and even include audio and video files into the mix.

-Rather than simply scanning in those files, a robust document management system with built-in AI and machine learning capability can make all of that information (rather in the form of structured or unstructured data) instantly searchable with keyword, boolean, and filtered search technologies.
+Rather than simply scanning in those files, a robust document management system with built-in AI and machine learning capabilities can make all of that information (whether in the form of structured or unstructured data) instantly searchable with keyword, boolean, and filtered search technologies.
 When was the last time your warehouse of bankers' boxes did that?

 Here are some significant use cases for modern, digitized document management systems: